jcoreNL/docker-101-workshop/README.md

 `alpine` image (remember that Docker uses `latest` automatically if not specified).
 The second instruction, `LABEL`, is an optional instruction which can add metadata to your image.
 In this case we only added one key-value pair, but you can add as many as you like.
-The last instruction, `COPY`, simply copies the file (COPY src dest).
+`Note: Docker also has the MAINTAINER instruction, but it is deprecated` The last instruction, `COPY`, simply copies the file (COPY src dest).
 You could also use `ADD` to copy the file, but add can do much more.
 If you `ADD` an archive, it automatically unpacks it, while `COPY` doesn’t.
 It also allows you to use a url as the source.